 Christians are taught not to doubt.
 Just believe.
 Just have faith.
 Only in Evangelical Christianity is the natural human experience of doubt considered a bad thing.

 Doubt means you have questions.
 Doubt means something doesn’t make sense to you.
 Doubt means that the answers of the past no longer answer the questions of the present.

-First, it is OK to doubt.
+First, it is okay to doubt.
 Anyone who tells you otherwise has something to hide or has an agenda.
-Your pastor wants to keep you as a church member and he knows that the exit door of the church swings out on the hinges of doubt.
+Your pastor wants to keep you as a church member, and he knows that the exit door of the church swings out on the hinges of doubt.
 This is why he tells you to trust God, pray, read your Bible, attend church more, and confess any sin in your life.
 You know these “solutions” will do nothing to assuage your doubt.
 Why can’t your pastor see this?